nickfargo/state/src/state.coffee.md

 its `current` state.
 This reference may be **transitioned** to a different `State` in the tree, causing the owner’s projected behavior to change.

-An owner and its tree of `State`s are also heritable along its prototype chain.
-Inheritors of a stateful prototype effectively possess all of the prototype’s `State`s, but each can independently adopt a `current` state and instigate transitions.
+An owner and its tree of `State`s are also heritable along the owner’s prototype chain.
+Inheritors of a stateful prototype effectively possess all of the prototype’s `State`s, but each inheritor can adopt its own `current` state and instigate transitions independently of the prototype.

 > [State](/api/#state)